 Krill were the dominant organisms affecting the flow of carbon in the WAP food web and microbial organisms were dominant in the North Atlantic.
-The greatest flows within the WAP model were related to krill, while the greatest flows within the NABE model were bacterial ingestion and microzooplankton grazing.
+The greatest flows within the WAP model were related to krill, while the greatest flows within the NABE model were bacterial carbon demand and microzooplankton grazing.
 The dominance of krill is not surprising given that they usually dominate the zooplankton biomass in the WAP (Ross et al. 1998).
-In 1996 krill biomass was 227 mmol C m^2 (Table 1) vs. the mesozooplankton biomass of 7 mmol C m^2 (Table 1) in the North Atlantic in May 1989.
+In 1996 krill biomass was 227 mmol C m-2 (Table 1) vs. the mesozooplankton biomass of 7 mmol C m-2 (Table 1) in the North Atlantic in May 1989.
 The krill biomass was equal to almost 1/3 of the phytoplankton biomass in the WAP.

 Active recycling was evident in the North Atlantic model, while only weak recycling was seen in the western Antarctic Peninsula model.
-In the NABE model, the microbial food web flows processed about 11 times more carbon than the short food web.
+In the NABE model, the microbial food web flows processed about 9 times more carbon than the short food web.
 In the WAP model, the short food web and microbial food web flows processed equal amounts of carbon, even though the short food web has traditionally been thought to be dominant in the Southern Ocean and other marginal ice zone systems (Huntley et al. 1991).

 Bacterial production was much greater in the NABE food web.
-In the WAP model, bacterial production was just 1% of the NPP and balanced by predation (bacterivory), solely carried out by the protozoans (Table 2).
-In the NABE model, bacterial production was equal to 26% of the NPP and was equal to the increase in the bacterial biomass (Table 1), plus the consumption of bacteria by protozoans and microzooplankton and the loss to detritus (Table 2).
-The bacterial consumption of DOC was about 4 times greater in the NABE model, 54% of primary production vs. 14% for the WAP.
-These results for the WAP agree in part with earlier observations of low bacterial production during the spring bloom in the Gerlache strait, just north of the Palmer area (Karl et al. 1999b).
+In the WAP model, bacterial production was just 1% of the NPP (Table 4).
+The bacterial uptake of DOC was about 5 times greater in the NABE model, 74% of primary production vs. 15% for the WAP.
+Similar results to NABE were found farther north in the Greenland Sea, where the accumulation of DOC in the surface waters was estimated to be greater than 50% of the new production (Noji et al. 1999).
+The build-up of DOC in the Greenland Sea is also believed to drive high bacterial production.
+The results for the WAP agree in part with earlier observations of low bacterial production during the spring bloom in the Gerlache strait, just north of the Palmer area (Karl et al. 1999b).
 High grazing rates on bacteria were measured in dilution experiments in areas of high phytoplankton biomass during the bloom (Karl et al. 1999b).
 The WAP model showed very low grazing of bacteria, equal to just 1% of the primary production but equal to 100% of the bacterial production.
 Despite low bacterial production, the bacteria still played a relatively active role in the food web by ingesting 14% of the primary production as DOC and respiring most of this uptake (13%).
-Large ranges were assigned to the constraints for bacterial production and microzooplankton grazing in the WAP, because these processes are highly variable across the world's oceans and not well understood in the Southern Ocean (Caron et al., 2000; Froneman and Perissinotto, 1996; Becquevort, 1995; Karl, 1996).
-The microzooplankton grazing inferred by the inverse method was 21% of the primary production in 1996 and 26% in 1999.
-The power of the inverse method is evident when it provides an estimate of microzooplankton grazing that would not have been known otherwise and was constrained between such a large range of 0 and 75% of the primary production.
+Large ranges were assigned to the constraints for bacterial production and microzooplankton grazing in the WAP, because these processes are highly variable across the world's oceans and not well documented in the Southern Ocean (Caron et al., 2000; Froneman and Perissinotto, 1996; Becquevort, 1995; Karl, 1996).
+The microzooplankton grazing inferred by the inverse method was 21% of the primary production in 1996 and 26% in 1999 (results in Daniels 20003).